Tree-Ring Matlab Toolbox

 Notation

-To find out what's in the Tree-Ring Matlab Toolbox, check out the list of functions Click on a function in the list and you will see the opening comment section of the function.
-The comment section is organized as follows:
+To find out what's in the Tree-Ring Matlab Toolbox, check out the function list, , which give a brief description of what the function does.
+I suggest you read the comment section at the beginning of any function before using the function.
+My opening comments are organized as follows:

 1. function name with 1-line description